 Fill Shells and Bake

 - Place about a 1 cup of the tomato sauce in a 9×13 casserole dish.
 Place about two tablespoons of filling in each shell.
 For reference, see the photo in the post.
 You want the shells to be full but not bursting.
 Place filled shells on top of the sauce.
-Top the shells with the rest of the sauce.
+Top the shells with more sauce.
 Sprinkle with the last quarter cup of the Parmesan cheese.
 Cover with foil and bake in a 350 degree oven for about 30 minutes, or until hot and bubbly.

 Comments